danieldf9/testassitant/JiraCaseGen-PRD.md

     - The user can upload a PDF requirements document.
     - The user can provide optional AI hints, such as target user personas or desired output format.
     - An AI flow will analyze the document and draft a hierarchical structure of Jira tickets (Epics, Stories, Tasks, Sub-tasks).
-    - The AI must generate comprehensive descriptions and acceptance criteria for each ticket, embedding the criteria within the description field.
+    - The AI must generate comprehensive descriptions.
+For Stories and Tasks, it should generate a detailed list of Acceptance Criteria and include it within the main 'description' field under a heading like "## Acceptance Criteria".
+For other types, all information should be in the description.
+The AI should be strictly forbidden from using a separate `acceptanceCriteria` field in its JSON output.
     - The drafted ticket hierarchy must be displayed in an editable tree view where the user can modify summaries, descriptions, and ticket types, or delete tickets.
     - Upon confirmation, the system will create all tickets in Jira, correctly establishing the parent-child relationships (e.g., Sub-tasks linked to Stories, Stories linked to Epics).

 ## 3. Non-Functional Requirements

 - **UI/UX**: The application will use a clean, modern, and responsive design built with ShadCN UI components and Tailwind CSS.
 The color scheme is based on soft blues and violets to create a calm and productive feel.
+    - **Component Styling**: Buttons and Cards should have a subtle "lift" effect on hover (slight upward translation and increased shadow) to feel more interactive.
+Input fields should have a modern, clean design.
 - **Performance**: API calls should be efficient, and the UI should feel responsive.
 Loading states must be used for all asynchronous operations.
 - **Error Handling**: All interactions with the Jira API or AI services must have robust error handling to provide clear feedback to the user.
+This includes handling cases where Jira API fields are not available on specific screens by making the backend logic more defensive.
+For document import, use a robust Markdown-to-ADF converter for Jira descriptions.
 - **Technology Stack**: The application is a Next.js web app, using React for the frontend, Genkit for AI flows, and TypeScript.